 1948 | Masaka | Frank Butters | Billy Nevett & Aubrey Brabazon |

 There are a couple of things which stand out when looking at our list of dual Oaks heroines.
 Firstly, the sheer quality of the runners to have doubled up: Ouija Board and Enable in particular rank firmly amongst the all-time greats; and secondly, that the prevalence of double Oaks winners certainly seems to be increasing over time.
-No horse won both at Epsom and the Curragh between 1895 and 1947, we then had nine in the 52 years up to the turn of the century, but have had six between the years 2004 and 2021.
+No horse won both at Epsom and the Curragh between 1895 and 1947, we then had nine in the 52 years up to the turn of the century, but had six between the years 2004 and 2021.

 We have a real who’s who of the best jockeys from the past fifty years or so featuring on our list of the most successful jockey’s in this race.
 No man has done quite so well as Johnny Murtagh though.